-Pupils with serious medical needs for attending a particular school.
+Pupils with a serious medical need for attending a particular school.
 (See Note 4)

 Supporting professional evidence must provide specific reasons why a particular school is the only school that can meet your child's needs and the detriment that would be caused if your child had to attend another school.
 Your application must be supported by a GP or consultant.